TV Globo: 1980s to 1990s era

 1986 was the key year when Xuxa Meneghel's own show, Xou da Xuxa (Xuxa's Show) debuted on Rede Globo.
 Xuxa, who left the similarly formatted program Clube da Criança on Rede Manchete, joined the network and thus, her show replaced the successful Balão Mágico as a result.
 It was a hit among children in all the country, airing all week (from Mondays to Saturdays) for seven years until 1992.
 That year was also the 20th anniversary of Os Trapalhões, which lasted until 1987.
 The network's other big program was its coverage of the 1986 Copa Ouro, plus the first telecast of the Criança Esperança children's charity show, which Renato Aragão (of Os Trapalhões) hosted.
 The logo was renovated several times in the years that followed.
 1987 saw yet more improved programming debut in all areas.
-In 1988, Vale Tudo, one of Brazilian television's best dramas, premiered on the channel followed by its Tela Quente (Hot Screen) weekly film block, aired on Mondays.
+Jô Soares defected the network and moved to SBT.